Why Automate This? Exploring Correlations Between Desire for Robotic Automation, Invested Time and Well-Being: Introduction

 Robots offer a future in which people are alleviated from the labor of physical activities that they routinely perform, but would ideally prefer not to do.
 Unlike workplace automation, which is often driven by economic factors, the adoption of technology at home depends on consumer choices.
 To align household robotics research with user needs, Li et al.~\cite{li2023behavior} established BEHAVIOR-1K, a benchmark that includes a ranked list of the activities people want robots to perform for them.
 The benchmark reveals \textit{which} tasks people most want automated, not \textit{why}: Are these tasks time-consuming or do they evoke unpleasant feelings (Fig.~\ref{fig:pull})?

-As an initial step towards understanding what motivates automation in the home, we analyze information from three publicly available datasets: 1) the BEHAVIOR-1K (B1K) survey, reporting on the desire for robot automation based on thousands of individual surveys, 2) the American Time-Use Survey (ATUS~\cite{atus}), a nationally representative survey carried out by the US Department of Labor, reporting on the time Americans invest in different everyday activities, and 3) the ATUS Wellbeing Module (ATUS-WB~\cite{atus-wb}), an additional dataset reporting on the feelings experienced when performing the activities of ATUS.
-Our contrastive analysis offers insights into the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ1-} Does the average time spent (T) on an activity predict the desire for robot automation (DA)? \item \textbf{RQ2-} Which feelings experienced while performing an activity are the strongest predictors of the desire for robot automation?
+As an initial step towards understanding what motivates automation in the home, we analyze information from three publicly available datasets: 1) the BEHAVIOR-1K (B1K) survey, reporting on the desire for robotic automation based on thousands of individual surveys, 2) the American Time-Use Survey (ATUS~\cite{atus}), a nationally representative survey conducted by the US Department of Labor, reporting on the time Americans spend on different everyday activities, and 3) the ATUS Wellbeing Module (ATUS-WB~\cite{atus-wb}), an additional dataset reporting on the feelings Americans experience when performing ATUS activities.
+Our contrastive analysis addresses the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ1-} Does the average time spent (T) on an activity predict the desire for robotic automation (DA)? \item \textbf{RQ2-} Which feelings experienced while performing an activity are the strongest predictors of the desire for robotic automation?
 Happiness (H), Meaningfulness (M), Painfulness (P), Sadness (B), Stressfulness (S), or Tiredness (Z). \end{itemize}

 We also investigate differences between gender and income groups, as household robots will automate tasks more likely to be performed by women due to social divisions of labor~\cite{federici2013reproduction}.
-In the U.S., women are primarily responsible for the category of activities ATUS defines as ``housework''—laundry, sweeping the floor, putting away groceries—and spend twice as much time on these chores as men, who more often do other activities like yard work~\cite{atus}.
-These delineations reflect long-standing cultural connotations of domestic tasks as ``masculine'' or ``feminine''~\cite{gelber1997yourself} and remain clear in how housework is divided in heterosexual partnerships\cite{brenan2020women}.
-We therefore seek to understand if or how these differing experiences affect what activities people prioritize for automation: \begin{itemize}[leftmargin=*] \item \textbf{RQ3-} Do gender-based differences -- in terms of the average time spent on an activity or the feelings associated with performing an activity -- yield differences in desire for robot automation? \item \textbf{RQ4-} Do income-based differences -- in terms of the average time spent on an activity or the feelings associated with performing an activity -- yield differences in desire for robot automation? \end{itemize}
+In the U.S., women are primarily responsible for the category of activities ATUS defines as ``housework'' (laundry, sweeping the floor, putting away groceries) and spend twice as much time on these chores as men, who more often do other activities like yard work~\cite{atus}.
+These delineations reflect long-standing cultural connotations of domestic tasks as ``masculine'' or ``feminine''~\cite{gelber1997yourself} that are evident in how housework is divided in heterosexual partnerships\cite{brenan2020women}.
+American mothers spend roughly the same amount of time on housework regardless of their economic strata~\cite{glynn2018unequal}, however in areas with high-income inequality, differences in time spent among high-earning and low-earning women are more pronounced~\cite{schneider2017income}.